johannvis/opssage/README.md

    cd frontend
    npm install
    ```
    The root and `frontend/` `node_modules` directories are ignored via `.gitignore`, so you can install locally without tracking the generated files.
+If `npm` drops a `frontend/package-lock.json`, remove it (`rm frontend/package-lock.json`) before committing to keep the repo lockfile-free.

 ### Develop locally